cbuelo/tvsews/README.md

 ## Example

-Results from most recent experiment:
+Results from most recent experiment; package is currently a work in progress:

 ### Set up and visualize time series data